matthewmoto/atmega_a7105/README.md

 # Background #

-In early 2015, I mistakenly bought a handful of A7105 radio breakouts (also referred to as XL7105-SY-B) thinking they were NRF24L01's.
-The goal for these was to make this year's <LINK> Halloween Decorations wireless.
-After running 150' of security wire the previous year, I had a pretty strong motivation to never do that again.
+In early 2015, I  bought a handful of what I thought were NRF24L01 radio breakouts in order to make [my 2015 Halloween Decorations](https://youtu.be/kfExGzUOxbg) wireless.
+Having run 150' of security wire the previous year, accidentally cut a critical line partway into the set-up and collecting it all back up the next day, I had a pretty strong motivation to make the switch.

+In my haste to buy radios, I didn't analyze the Engrish on the product page (I was buying through DX) and ended up with a bunch of A7105 breakouts (Also known as XL7105-SY-B).

-There wasn't a bunch of useful code out there for this chip (the rcgroups.com guys were probably the most mature but were only using a simple protocol for controlling mini quadcopters).
+There wasn't a bunch of useful code out there for these chips (the rcgroups.com guys were probably the most mature but they were only really using a simple protocol for controlling mini quadcopters).

-After lamenting my choice of chip and thinking to just buy the correct radios, I looked into the NRF24L01's further.
-I decided I didn't really like what was available for those either (the RF24Mesh project required a master node running for all the routing to work).
+Lamenting my poor selection and thinking to just buy the correct radios, I looked into the NRF24L01's further and found I didn't really dig what was available for those either (the RF24Mesh project, cool as it is, required a master node running for all the routing to work).

-As a final bad decision, I figured I could make a lightweight mesh stack that was general purpose, but would solve my problems and use the 10-odd radios that I had purchased.
+As a final bad decision (I am not a smart man...), I figured I could make a general purpose lightweight mesh stack that would solve my problems and put the 10-odd radios that I had purchased to good use.

 This code is the result of those bad decisions.
-The radio hardware itself isn't that important as far as the Mesh logic goes (it could be adapted to the NRF24L01 at some point).
+After having implemented the mesh, I realize the radio hardware itself isn't that important as far as the Mesh logic goes (it can be adapted to the NRF24L01's or similar at some point).
+However, I'm using A7105's for now.
+The good news is you can get a pair of radios for under $5USD.

 # Hardware #
 Because the A7105 is a 3.3V chip and the Pro Mini's I use are 5V, I decided to build shields that had